My Life as a Teenage Robot: Awards and nominations

+Possible crossover

+In May 2026, Jorge R. Gutierrez, the creator of El Tigre: The Adventures of Manny Rivera, revealed that he was in talks about a potential revival of the series for Paramount+ and expressed interest in having it be a crossover with My Life as a Teenage Robot as well as Invader Zim.

 Other media

 Jenny was featured as a playable character in the PlayStation 2, Wii, and Nintendo DS versions of Nicktoons: Attack of the Toybots with Janice Kawaye reprising her role as the character.
 Jenny also appears as a playable character in the mobile game Nickelodeon Super Brawl Universe, the fighting game Nickelodeon All-Star Brawl and its sequel, and the kart racing game Nickelodeon Kart Racers 3: Slime Speedway alongside Mrs. Wakeman, Brad, and Vexus as Chief power ups, with Kawaye reprising her role in the latter three games.
 One of Jenny's pre-fight lines in Nickelodeon All-Star Brawl ("You wouldn't like my brain!
 It's all circuity and metallic!") was removed from the game due to its association with an animated porn parody of My Life as a Teenage Robot created by Newgrounds animator Zone.
 Jenny also appears as a character skin for Smite, and was available during a July 2022 event.

 On August 1, 2023, in commemoration of the series' 20th anniversary, creator Rob Renzetti began publishing a web story based on the series in his personal newsletter.
 Titled "Alternaversity", the story was written by Renzetti, with illustrations initially by My Life as a Teenage Robot art director Alex Kirwan, and later by storyboard artist Heather Martinez.
 The final chapter released on May 6, 2025.